THE BASICS OF DIGITAL ADVERTISING

 The problem with CPM is that it is hard to accurately determine a Return On Investment.

 The basics of marketing or advertising are to get the right message to the right person at the right time.
 If you don’t know who the right person is, how are you going to target them?

 It’s vital to know who your ideal customer and buyer’s persona is to target the right person correctly, getting your targeting wrong will render your campaigns less effective and waste your valuable marketing budget.

-Knowing who your customer is in terms of demographics, Interests and motivations will greatly assist in choosing the correct platforms to advertise on.
+Knowing who your customers are in terms of demographics, Interests and motivations will greatly assist in choosing the correct platforms to advertise on.
 Different platforms appeal to different age groups, genders and income groups.
 Some platforms are more popular in certain geographical areas than others.

 Digital marketing platforms offer extremely powerful targeting tools that enable marketers to run campaigns according to very specific goals.
 Tightly targeted for Sales and Conversions and more broadly targeted to attract new customers in the early stages of the buyer’s cycle.